sitture/env-config/README.md

 │       └── integration.properties
 ```

+### KeePass Database Entries

+If you have secret password which cannot be stored as plain text within project repository, you can store them into a password-protected [KeePass](https://keepass.info/) database file.

+1. create a keepass database file, add to your resources folder. i.e. `src/main/resources` or `src/test/resources`.

+#### Configurations

+* `CONFIG_KEEPASS_ENABLED` - A flag to enable reading of the keePass file.
+Default is set to `false`.
+* `CONFIG_KEEPASS_FILENAME` - This is the name of the DB file.
+Default is the name of project directory.
+* `CONFIG_KEEPASS_MASTERKEY` - The key to access the DB file.

+#### KeePass Groups

+* The top level group should have the same name as the DB filename. e.g. if DB file is `env-config.kdbx` then top level group should be `env-config`.
+* The sub-groups should match with environment directory you have created above.
+For example, you should have `default` group for the default environment.
+* The entries within the `default` will be shared across all environments similar to the environment directories behaviour.

 ### Environment priority

 The `EnvConfig` will go through properties set under your environment and then load properties from default environment ignoring the ones already set.
 You can keep the shared properties under your `default` environment without having to repeat them in every other environment.